Chaos? Kumbaya? How the debt limit standoff might end

 The 14th Amendment became part of the Constitution after the Civil War.
 It states that the “validity of the public debt of the United States, authorized by law, … shall not be questioned.”

-Laurence Tribe, an emeritus Harvard University law school professor, wrote Sunday in The New York Times that Biden can argue he has a constitutional duty to avoid default and thus can blow past the debt limit to continue the spending that Congress has already approved.
+Laurence Tribe, an emeritus Harvard University law school professor, wrote Sunday in The New York Times that Biden can argue he has a constitutional duty to avoid default and thus can blow past the debt limit to continue the spending Congress has already approved.
 On Monday, a union of government employee s sued Treasury Secretary Janet Yellen and Biden to make the argument that they are constitutionally obligated to disregard the debt limit.

 As a former senator, Biden likes to defer to Congress.
 But when pressed about invoking the 14th Amendment during last week, he kept his options open.